nasiegel88/tagseq-qiime2-snakemake-1/README.md

 ├── qiime2 	#directory with all qiime2 artifact files
 └── trimmed 	#location of all trimmed reads
 ```
-Within the ```qiime2/``` directory, there is a separate directory for each of the OTU or ASV qiime2 artifact files.
+Within the ```qiime2/``` directory, there is a separate directory for each of the ASV qiime2 artifact files.
 ```
 ├── asv #ASV artifact files from qiime2
 ├── logs #all log files for qiime2 commands